Skip to main content

 Whitewater kayaking

 The Slave River Rapids, near Fort Smith, are a playboater’s paradise.
-With thousands of huge waves, chutes and spillways, this whitewater wonderland draws professional-calibre kayakers from around the world.
-But you don’t have to be a Class VI boater to have fun here.
-Come for Paddlefest, held annually in early August, and you’ll join scores of other novice kayakers in experiencing the Slave’s easier features – and watching the big boys get wet ‘n’ wild.
+With countless waves, chutes and playholes, this whitewater wonderland draws kayakers from around the world.
+But you don’t have to be a pro to have fun here.
+Come for Paddlefest, held annually in early August, and you’ll join scores of other novice kayakers in all kinds of exciting events, including canoe races and rodeos and paddling games.

 Sailing

-Surprising fact: Great Slave Lake is home to a large, active and adventuresome flotilla of sailboats.
-Most nights of the summer you’ll see them leaned up in the wind, running down Yellowknife Bay.
-Head out to the East Arm and they’re there, too, surfing on the breeze by day and bobbing in the bays at night, basically serving as fun, floating wilderness cabins.
+Great Slave Lake is home to a large, active and adventuresome flotilla of sailboats.
+Most summer nights you’ll see sailboats leaning in the wind as they race down Yellowknife Bay.
+Head out to the East Arm of Great Slave Lake and find sailers riding the breeze by day and bobbing in the bays at night.
+The Great Slave Sailing Club in Yellowknife Bay hosts sailing classes and social events.
+During the sailing season, the club also organizes day trips and overnight gatherings around Mackenzie Island, Romance Harbour, the West Mirage Islands and Moose Bay.

 Expedition cruising